getstackhead/stackhead/Documentation/stackhead-modules/development/module-api.md

 | `project_name` | Name of the project that is being deployed | deployment | string |
 | `app_config` | Contents of the project definition file | deployment | object |

+Additionally the plugin configuration for the respective step set in StackHead CLI is available in `module.config`.

 ## Processes

 ### Terraform execution